ravi688/PDV/README.md

 Why can't we use Github/Gitlab Runners and CI/CD?
 It's because it is a bit complex to achieve "Process just commited (pushed) file only or at least I don't know how to achieve this using Gitlab Runners.
 Also, working on this kind of project is a good exercise for me to get familiar with fundamentals of Mysql, and Blazor.

 ## Dependency/Package Requirements
-❗️**Important**: This project requires you to install mysql-client (on pdv host) and mysql-server (on database server); if you have mariadb-server installed already then it will be uninstalled automatically by mysql-server.
+❗️**Important**: This project requires you to install mysql-client (on pdv host) and mysql-server (on database server); if you have mariadb already installed then no need to install mysql as the `db_setup.sh` script will automatically pick that up.

 ### For PDV Runners
 #### On Linux (Ubuntu)